dftbplus/recipes/docs/basics/firstcalc.rst

 This chapter should serve as a tutorial guiding you through your first calculation with DFTB+.
 As an example, the equilibrium geometry of the water molecule will be calculated.
-As with all simulation tools, the work consists of three steps:
+As with all simulation tools, the process consists of three steps:

 * telling DFTB+ what to do,
 * running DFTB+,